What is a Working Capital Loan?

 General Terms & Conditions of a Working Capital Loan

-The specific terms and conditions related to working capital loans are set forth in credit agreements prepared by lawyers.
-The main provisions of these contracts are summarized below.
+The specific terms and conditions relating to working capital loans are set forth in credit agreements that the lawyers prepare.
+The main provisions of these contracts are as below.

-These loans are provided to companies for general corporate purposes, including the purchase of raw materials, the payment of wages and bills.
+Companies get these loans for general corporate purposes.
+This includes the purchase of raw materials, the payment of wages and bills, etc.